Matt Grzelcyk: Playing career

 On November 22, 2017, in a game against the New Jersey Devils, Grzelcyk got his first NHL assist on a goal from teammate Jake DeBrusk.
 On November 24, 2017, Grzelcyk scored his first NHL goal in a 4-3 victory over the Pittsburgh Penguins.

-During the summer before the 2018–19 season, Grzelcyk signed a two year contract to stay with the Bruins.
+During the summer before the 2018–19 season, Grzelcyk signed a two-year contract to stay with the Bruins.
 Grzelcyk and the Bruins qualified for the 2019 Stanley Cup Finals, where he suffered a head injury as the result of an elbow to the head by Blues center Oskar Sundqvist.
-Sundqvist was suspended for Game 3 of the finals, although the Blues eventually won the Stanley Cup.
+Sundqvist was suspended for Game 3 of the finals, although the Blues eventually won the Stanley Cup in seven games.